-Mountain biking is becoming more and more popular, and for good reason!
-It’s a great way to spend time outdoors with friends, get some exercise, and explore new trails.
-As the popularity of mountain biking grows, though, (including new riders on electric mountain bikes!) so does the need for etiquette guidelines to keep everyone safe and happy out on the trails.
+Most riders I know practice good mountain bike etiquette on (and off) the trail.
+As the popularity of mountain biking grows, though, (including new riders on electric mountain bikes!) so does the need for etiquette guidelines to keep everyone safe and happy.

 Let’s get this out of the way first since it’s by far the most contentious, abused, and neglected mountain bike etiquette ‘rule’ out there.

 I’m probably going to get a lot of flack for saying this, but I actually don’t agree with that.
 I believe that common sense and common courtesy have the right of way.

 True, 95% of the time, this does mean that uphill bike traffic should have the right of way.
 But there are situations where it makes more sense for uphill traffic to pull off to the side of the trail and give way to downhill riders.

 For example, consider giving downhill riders the right of way when:

 - You are on a primarily downhill trail and you’re climbing it

 - A downhill rider is already in a technical section of trail and you’re not

 - A large group of downhill riders is coming your way and your group is smaller

 Giving the right of way isn’t always a one-size-fits-all situation.
 Use common sense, be courteous, and let’s all just have fun out on the trails!